ThatDamnOwl/AdhocAves.CommonFunctions/docs/Write-Log.md

 ```

 ### -LogLevel
-Send Log message to file
+The log level of the message

 ```yaml
 Type: Int